Crossing guard: Australia and the United Kingdom

 Under UK law it is an offence for a motorist not to stop if signalled to do so by a patroller.
-In the past patrollers only had the authority to stop the traffic for children.
-However, the Transport Act 2000 changed the law so that a patroller had the authority to stop the traffic for any pedestrian.
+In the past, patrollers only had the authority to stop the traffic for children.
+The Transport Act 2000 changed the law so that a patroller had the authority to stop the traffic for any pedestrian.

 In the UK, the stop sign has the word "STOP", a horizontal strip of black, and an international symbol for children (the symbol is sometimes replaced with the written word "CHILDREN").
 The design is based upon the Vienna Convention international standard roadsign for "passing without stopping prohibited".
 The patrollers are employed by local authorities, but there is a greater degree of standardization of the system across the country than in the US.
 They are often older people who have retired from full-time employment.
 They may be based at a pelican crossing, a zebra crossing, or just an ordinary point on the road widely used as a crossing.

 Due to an increase in abuse, threats and other aggressive behavior from some drivers, some lollipop people have been issued with cameras, either worn on the body or inside their sign, to record offending cars and registrations.
 In 1999 it was reported that training in coping with the problem of aggressive drivers would be provided to School Crossing Patrols in Derby.